saraikium/brain-dump/content/Nodejs/Asynchronous Task Queue.md

 const queue = new AsyncTaskQueue(2)
 ```

-To demonstrate how to use this queue, let's start by creating a helper function `createTask` that takes a task name and returns a function that emulates an async task (like reading from a file, or sending a network request.).
+To demonstrate how to use this queue, let's start by creating a helper function `createTask` that takes a task name and returns a function that emulates an async task (like reading from a file, or sending a network request).

 ```ts
 /**